manureta/suite/docs/usermanual/source/processing/processes/raster/rasteraspoints.rst

    *Partial rendering of resulting points feature collection and input grid coverage*

+.. todo:: This graphic doesn't show much.
+Can the output be more diagrammatic (showing the values of the grid cells and then the values of the points)?

 Related processes
 -----------------

-* Other processes are available to convert a raster layer into a vector one (vectorization).
-To create a polygon feature collection with polygons covering cells with a given value or a range of values , use the :ref:`gs:PolygonExtraction <processing.processes.raster.polygonextraction>` process.
-To create a lines feature collection with contour lines from a grid coverage, use the :ref:`gs:Contour <processing.processes.raster.contour>` process.
+* Other processes are available to convert a raster layer into a vector layer.
+To create a polygon feature collection with polygons covering cells with a given value or a range of values, use the :ref:`gs:PolygonExtraction <processing.processes.raster.polygonextraction>` process.
+To create a lines feature collection with contour lines from a coverage, use the :ref:`gs:Contour <processing.processes.raster.contour>` process.